tararoys/hiss-mouse/README.md

 at
 To locate the Talon user directory, you right-click on the Talon icon in the system tray or bar of which ever operating system you are on, choose and the scripting option, choose the Open  Talon home option, and when that directly is open, choose the user directly and open it.
 At that point you can drag and drop these files into that location.
 As soon as you do, you can start hissing, and crosshairs will magically appear and the mouse will start moving.

+# Known Issues

+- This software is 'listening' for a very particular type of siblant hiss.
+Keep trying, and this mouse will end up training you in about a day or two to produce exactly the kind of hit it is looking for.
+Hissing louder Will generally not make it work, so play with the sound of your hiss until you hit exactly thr right siblant.
+- This will only work on one screen.
+- If you have the hissing noise mapped to any other command, this will probably conflict with whatever mapping you have.